This is a critique, not a review; I assume you’ve either seen this movie, or don’t mind major spoilers.

 In fact, Adam is pretty boring throughout the film.
 He’s way too chill and withdrawn, with nary a funny line.
 So instead of seeming strong and attractive, he comes across as a sad sack.

-Come on, this guy is a Wayans!
-And he was great as Coach in the New Girl.
+Come on, the guy who plays him is a Wayans!
 Let him loose a bit, let him be silly.
 Then we’d really be able to see what Mack sees in him romantically, rather than just being reminded of what good friends they are, again and again.

 The main problem with this movie is a common problem with the friends-to-lovers trope: The would-be lovers get caught in the Friend Zone.